bheimbu/annoSnake/docs/source/for_the_impatient.rst

   # Step 2: install all environments and databases
-  snakemake --use-conda --conda-frontend conda --conda-create-envs-only --cores 1 snakemake --profile config/ databases/.setup_done -n # to see which databases will be downloaded/installed snakemake --profile config/ databases/.setup_done
+  snakemake --use-conda --conda-frontend conda --conda-create-envs-only --cores 1 snakemake --profile config/ databases/.setup_done -n #to see which databases will be downloaded/installed snakemake --profile config/ databases/.setup_done #then run…

   # Step 3: run the full workflow
-  snakemake --profile config/ -n # view the DAG of jobs first, then run... snakemake --profile config/
+  snakemake --profile config/ -n #view the DAG of jobs first, then run... snakemake --profile config/

 .. important::